Vi-Data/Dashy_Chatbot/README.md

 ## Changes to chatbot

-The intention for this proof of concept is to build a chatbot that would help Disney (current or potential) guest gather more information regarding the different theme parks.
+The intention for Dashy the chatbot is to help Disney (current or potential) guest gather more information regarding the different theme parks as well as organize and plan a trip to the happiest place on earth.

-The nameless chatbot was given a name and as well as different styling.
+This dash application allows for users to talk to a chatbot.
+Select from a list of Disney Parks and create a to-do list.

 ## Future Improvement
 If given more time the chatbot would be given multilingual abilities.
 Such as being able to converse in Spanish, French and Chinese.
-As well as being able to view the different rides avaliable at the user selected theme park.
+As well as being able to view the different rides avaliable at the user selected theme park as well as being able to retrieive a map of each park.